Take Control of Moss

 Moss will find its way onto roofs, walls, pavements, rocks, and even the bottom of lakes and ponds, not to mention our lawns.
 While it can be beautiful in certain settings, like cloaking a forest floor or hugging a tree, the small flowerless plants lose their appeal when they invade less desirable spaces, such as our gardens and lawns.

-Opinions about moss vary, some people love it while others loathe it.
+Opinions about moss vary—some people love it, while others loathe it.
+However, for those who want a thriving lawn, moss can be problematic.

-It’s vital to have good lawn care maintenance to remain moss-free.
+It’s essential to maintain good lawn care to keep moss at bay

 WHAT IS MOSS?